Facing sanctions, Russian banks look to build Islamic finance know-how

 So some Russian lenders are trying to build their own in-house knowledge of Islamic finance.

-State development bank Vnesheconombank (VEB), which has been targeted by the sanctions, is seeking help from Middle East firms to develop its Islamic finance expertise, a spokesperson said, without naming those institutions.
+State development bank Vnesheconombank (VEB) [VNSCB.UL], which has been targeted by the sanctions, is seeking help from Middle East firms to develop its Islamic finance expertise, a spokesperson said, without naming those institutions.

 “VEB sets as it goal diversification of project financing instruments, and among those considers Islamic finance tools.”